 Why Cultural Immersion Doesn’t Always Mean Travel

-Real-world context embeds vocabulary and grammatical patterns into your memory naturally, like those catchy refrains you can’t stop humming.
+Real-world context embeds vocabulary and grammatical patterns naturally, like catchy song lyrics you can’t forget.

 Stories That Stick: Learning Through Real-World Examples